Check Engine Light On? You Can Find Out the Code For Free

-The dreaded Check Engine light.
-What can it mean, and how much will it cost?
-Will my engine blow up before I get to the dealer?
-Will I need to buy a new car?
-Should I just ignore it?
-Lots of questions, with no answers other than that darned light.
-But did you know that you can find out what the Check Engine light means for free?
-We all want relief, and we all like free.
-If it’s free, it’s me.
+The dreaded check engine light.
+What does it mean, and how much will it cost to fix?
+Will your engine blow up before you get to the mechanic?
+Will you need to buy a new car?
+Should you just ignore the check engine light?
+That darn dashboard warning causes so much stress.
+But did you know you can find out what the check engine light means for free?
+We all want relief, and we all like free stuff.
+As the saying goes, “If it’s free, it’s for me.”

-What does a Check Engine light mean?
+What does a check engine light mean?

 Check Engine